Jump to accessibility statement Skip to content

 3. Don’t overwork

 When your deadline is approaching and you need to study hard, make sure you don’t exhaust yourself.
-Take a small break every now and then, not only to reward yourself, but to recharge your batteries and avoid burnout.
+Take a short break every now and then, not only to reward yourself, but to recharge your batteries and avoid burnout.
 Similarly, be cautious of how many extracurricular activities you take on when your workload gets busier.
 Making sure you’re working to your full potential is the priority, and taking on too many things may have a negative impact on your assignments.

 4. Prioritise time for yourself

-Life at university isn’t about working hard all the time, you can have fun as well!
-Studying for a degree can be stressful so it’s important to prioritise time for yourself.
+Life at university isn’t about working hard all the time; you can have fun as well!
+Studying for a degree can be stressful, so it’s important to prioritise time for yourself.
 Go out with friends, buy yourself something nice, binge-watch your favourite TV show, or have a lie-in on days you don’t have lectures.
 By spending time on things you enjoy, you’ll find it easier to focus when you sit down to study.

 5. Create a daily routine